-The Pension Input amount (PIA)
+The Pension Input amount

-The PIA is the increase in the notional value of your pension savings over a 12 month period, between an 'opening' value and a 'closing' value.
+The Pension Input Amount (PIA) is the increase in the notional value of your pension savings over a 12 month period, between an 'opening' value and a 'closing' value.

-The opening value is the closing value of the previous year uprated by a statutory increase factor, to allow for inflation.
+The opening value is actually the closing value of the previous year uprated by a statutory increase factor, to allow for inflation.
 The closing value is the notional value of your accrued pension (allowing for your additional pensionable service completed in the Scheme over this period).